 - The circuit easy-press machine

-• A safety base
+- A safety base

-• A user manual/quick reference chart
+- A user manual/quick reference chart

-• A welcome booklet
+- A welcome booklet

-• Warranty card
+- Warranty card

-How the Cricut Easypress works
+How The Cricut Easypress Works

 To adjust the timer button, use the +/- buttons to specify the desired heating time for your iron-on project.
 Upon pressing the temperature button, the machine will begin to heat up; use the +/- buttons to either increase or decrease temperature.
 Note that the Cricut device displays an orange color when adjusting the temperature and will turn green once the desired setting is achieved.

 It usually takes roughly two minutes and forty-five seconds for the device to heat up from 0 to 350°F. The device will automatically beep to signal it is ready for use.
 Place your shirt or other base material on top of a silicone foam mat and pre-heat it for 3 to 5 seconds to eliminate wrinkles.
 Place your vinyl design on the base material.
 Remove the Easypress from its base and it directly on the vinyl decal.

-Cricut Easypress using tips
+Cricut Easypress Using Tips

 Before using the press, you must ensure that fabrics and other base materials are entirely free of moisture.
 The manufacturer recommends using the machine at room temperature.
 Also before using the press, make sure you remove the protective film that covers its control panel.

-Cricut Easypress vs. traditional heat press
+Cricut Easypress vs. Traditional Heat Press

 The most obvious benefit of the Cricut Easypress over a traditional heat press is its compact size.
 For starters, the Easypress has 9″x9″ frame meaning it will easily slot into any drawer or cabinet.
 On the other hand, heat presses, even small ones, tend to have larger frames and are bulkier than the Cricut’s Easypress.